ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/server-setup.md

 ## Set up a non-root user to manage the web app

 Then create a non-root user to manage your web app.
 I'll create and use a non-root user called `laravel` in this guide, but the name "laravel" is completely arbitrary.
-Feel to use something else.
+Feel to use a different name---but be sure to stay consistent throughout the guide.

 ```bash
 # Create a non-root user